Skincare Ingredients You Shouldn’t MixNovember 12, 2021

-Vitamin C, retinol, salicylic acid, glycolic acid, peptides — the list of buzzy skin-care ingredients goes on and on.
-With so many new product formulations and ingredient advancements popping up left and right, it can be hard to keep track of what can and cannot be used together.
-To give you a lesson in skin-care ingredients 101 and prevent irritation, we spoke with board-certified dermatologist and Skincare.com consultant Dr. Dendy Engelman.
+Retinol, vitamin C, salicylic acid, glycolic acid, peptides — the list of buzzy skincare ingredients goes on and on.
+With so many new product formulations and ingredient advancements popping up left and right, it can be hard to keep track of what ingredients can and cannot be used together.
+To find out which skincare ingredient combinations to avoid and which work wonders together, we spoke with Dr. Dendy Engelman, a board-certified dermatologist and Skincare.com consultant based in New York City.

 Don’t Mix Retinol + Acne Treatments (Benzoyl Peroxide, Salicylic Acid)

 The phrase less is more is very applicable here.
 “With the exception of Epiduo (which is prescription treatment specifically formulated to co-exist with retinol), benzoyl peroxide and beta-hydroxy-acids (BHAs) like salicylic acid shouldn’t be used with retinoids,” says Dr. Engelman.
 When they are, they deactivate each other, making them ineffective.
 If you are looking to add a benzoyl peroxide face wash into your routine on its own, though, we recommend the CeraVe Acne Foaming Cream Cleanser.

 Don’t Mix Retinol + Glycolic or Lactic Acid